Snowmobile in the Pontiac

 Fort-Coulonge (Québec) J0X 1V0

 Nowhere is traditional elegance better expressed than in this Heritage Home, one of the most important historic landmarks in the area.
 Spruceholme was built in 1875 by George Bryson Jr. and his bride Helen Craig.
-Located in the Ottawa River valley of Canada's timeless Pontiac region, Spruceholme is leisurely drive from the Nation's Capital and only minutes from golfing, skiing, cycling and snowmobiling trails and white water rafting and canoeing as well as across the street from skating and fishing on the Ottawa River.
-Bryson's Bistro du bûcheron on site open every Friday, Saturday and Sunday night and for brunch on Sunday.
+The estate is located and only minutes from golfing, skiing, cycling, whitewater rafting and snowmobiling trails as well as across the street from skating and fishing on the Ottawa River.
+Bryson's Bistro du bûcheron on site is opened every Friday, Saturday and Sunday night and for brunch on Sunday.